 Everyone is a bystander at some time.
-But an active bystander takes steps that can make the difference in the life of
+But an active bystander takes steps that can make the difference in the life of someone else.

 Everyone is a bystander at some time.
 But an active bystander takes steps that can make the difference in the life of someone else.
 How do the topics of mental health, drug use, gender, communication, and bystander intervention relate to one another?
 Health educator and instructor Matt Vogel will address these topics in an engaging, interactive dialogue titled “How Can a Friend Help?” on Friday, May 4, 2012, at 2:00 p.m. at Oregon Institute of Technology’s East Auditorium in the College Union.
 Learn how to support friends, fellow students, and colleagues when they may be struggling.
 The presentation is free and open to everyone.